-The following Autumn Leaves Coloring Page offers four, black and white fall leaf images.
-Simply print out the worksheet and use it as a coloring page or try it as part of one of these activities:
+Lesson Overview: The following Autumn Leaves Coloring Page offers four, black and white fall leaf images.
+Simply print out the worksheet and use it as a coloring page or try it as part of one of the suggested activities.

-Web Leaf Identification–This activity provides links to websites that provide information on four common leaves found in fall.
+Web Leaf Identification--This activity provides links to kid-friendly websites that provide information on four common leaves found in fall.
 Students use the information to identify each leaf.